 Angel in the Elevator

 The Merrick, Dawson, and Brant Law Offices building at 910 North LaSalle Street is a shining example of John and Anne’s shrewdness in exploiting opportunities.
 They bought the unfinished building in 2044 when the developer went bust.
-Taking out substantial loans to finish the project, they turned the ten-story edifice into a modern office building with two underground parking levels and a helicopter pad on the roof.
+Taking out substantial loans to finish the project, they turned the ten-story tower into a modern office building with two underground parking levels and a helicopter pad on the roof.
 The Merricks rented the top four floors to a public relations company and a small brokerage firm.

 Ann Merrick turned to her laptop in her sixth-floor office to receive the conference call from her husband.